 Optimise page speeds

 A sure-fire way to encourage shopping cart abandonment is if your website has slow page speeds.
-Studies indicate that users are likely the leave sites which take longer than 3 seconds to load.
+Studies indicate that users are likely the leave sites that take longer than 3 seconds to load.

-There are multiple factors which can lead to slow page speeds, but often the main culprit is large image sizes.
+There are multiple factors that can lead to slow page speeds, but often the main culprit is large image sizes.

-There are many plugins available which can re-optimise your images, so the file size is reduced, but the quality is maintained.
+There are many plugins available that can re-optimise your images, so the file size is reduced, but the quality is maintained.